tortymctortface/BoneData--ML-with-SVMs/SVM/README.md

 2. I also noticed that as I used more labeled samples the more often the classifier would predict 1 as the result.

-3. The other results are as follows:
+3. The other results are as follows (for each of the following c was set to 100):
    - With 3 labeled samples used to train the classifier, 3/3 labels were correctly predicted at an accuracy of 100%
    - With 10000 labeled samples used to train the classifier, 48/100 labels were correctly predicted at an accuracy of 48%
    - With 20000 labeled samples used to train the classifier, 57/100 labels were correctly predicted at an accuracy of 57%